 Since February 2004, Chris has been an active member of the NHBA Title Standards Subcommittee charged with reviewing and revising the New Hampshire Title Standards under the auspices of the NHBA Board of Governors.
-In January 2014, Chris was re-elected Chair of the New Hampshire Bar Association’s Municipal and Government Law Section; and in November 2019, Chris was named the Russ Marcoux Municipal Advocate of the Year by the New Hampshire Municipal Association.
+Chris has previously served as Chair of the New Hampshire Bar Association’s Municipal and Government Law Section; and in November 2019, Chris was named the Russ Marcoux Municipal Advocate of the Year by the New Hampshire Municipal Association.
 Chris is a member the American Land Title Association (ALTA), the Belknap County Bar Association, the State Bar of Texas, the New Hampshire Bar Association (including the Municipal and Government Law, Environmental and the Real Estate Sections).
-Chris frequently lectures on a variety of municipal, title and land use topics for the NH Municipal Association, the NH Office of Energy and Planning, the New Hampshire Bar Association, Primex and the New Hampshire Land Surveyors Association.
+Chris frequently lectures on a variety of municipal, title and land use topics for the NH Municipal Association, the NH Office of Strategic Initiatives, the New Hampshire Bar Association, Primex and the New Hampshire Land Surveyors Association.
 From March 2014 to March 2017, Chris served on the Board of Trustees of the Samuel H. Wentworth Library in Center Sandwich; and in March 2017, Chris was elected for a three year term as a Selectman in Sandwich.

-Chris is a member of St. Andrew’s-in-the-Valley Episcopal Church in Tamworth (www.standrewsinthevalley.blogspot.com) and a member of the New England Alumni Board of Trinity University (http://new.trinity.edu/) .
+Chris is a member of St. Andrew’s-in-the-Valley Episcopal Church in Tamworth (www.standrewsinthevalley.blogspot.com).